 - Assess Individuals, Families, Groups, Organizations, and Communities.

-- Intervene with Individuals, Families, Groups, Organizations, and Communities.
+- Create Interventions to implement with Individuals, Families, Groups, Organizations, and Communities.

 - Evaluate practice with Individuals, Families, Groups, organizations, and Communities.